 - A: Provided a quorum is present, the following are the voting requirements for each proposal: - Proposal 1.
 Election of Directors.
 Each of the five nominees who receive the affirmative vote of the holders of a majority of the Common Stock having voting power present in person or represented by proxy shall be elected. - Proposal 2.
 Ratification of Independent Registered Public Accounting Firm.
-The Company's independent registered public accounting firm, RSM US LLP, will be ratified upon the affirmative vote of the holders of a majority of the Common Stock having voting power present in person or represented by proxy. - Proposal 3.
-Approval of the Amended and Restated 2014 Equity Incentive Plan.
-The Company's Amended and Restated 2014 Equity Incentive Plan will be approved upon the affirmative vote of the holders of a majority of the Common Stock having voting power present in person or represented by proxy. - Proposal 4.
+The Company's independent registered public accounting firm, RSM US LLP, will be ratified upon the affirmative vote of the holders of a majority of the Common Stock having voting power present in person or represented by proxy.

+- Proposal 3.
 Approval of Advisory Resolution on Named Executive Officer Compensation.
-The advisory vote to approve of the resolution on the compensation of the Company's named executive officers is advisory in nature and has no binding effect on us or our Board.
-Although the vote is non-binding, our Board will review the voting results in connection with the evaluation of the Company's compensation program. - Proposal 5.
+The advisory vote to approve the resolution on the compensation of the Company's named executive officers is advisory in nature and has no binding effect on us or our Board.
+Although the vote is non-binding, our Board will review the voting results in connection with the evaluation of the Company's compensation program. - Proposal 4.
 Advisory Vote on the Frequency of Future Advisory Votes on Executive Compensation.
 The advisory vote on the frequency of future advisory votes on executive compensation is also non-binding on us and our Board.
 Stockholders will be able to specify one of four choices for this proposal on the proxy card: every year, every two years, every three years, or abstain.
-The choice receiving the most number of votes will be the stockholders' selection.
-Notwithstanding the Board's recommendation and the outcome of the stockholder vote, the Board may in the future decide to conduct advisory votes on a more or less frequent basis.
+The choice receiving the greatest number of votes will be the stockholders' selection.
+Notwithstanding the Board's recommendation and the outcome of the stockholder vote, the Board may in the future decide to conduct advisory votes on a more or less frequent basis. - Proposal 5.
+Approval of the 2023 Equity Incentive Plan.
+The affirmative vote of a majority of the votes on the matter by the holders of common stock is required to approve the 2023 Equity Incentive Plan. - Proposal 6.
+Approval of the amendment to our Restated Certificate of Incorporation.
+The affirmative vote of a majority of the votes by the holders of common stock is required in order to amend our Certificate of Incorporation to limit the liability of certain officers of the Company.